 As part of a holistic approach to building a diverse and inclusive culture, training is an effective tool to promote diversity, and educate employees on what diversity and inclusive thinking means in their day-to-day interactions with co-workers, customers, partners, vendors and others.
 Read On

 Sexual harassment training has become a key component of anti-harassment laws, as legislators seek to strengthen sexual harassment prevention requirements for employers in the #MeToo era.
-A new law in California, Senate Bill 1343, will affect organizations of all sizes by requiring that employers with five or more employees provide sexual harassment training to all employees – including supervisors and nonsupervisory employees – by January 1, 2020.
+A new law in California, Senate Bill 1343, will affect organizations of all sizes by requiring that employers with five or more employees provide interactive sexual harassment training to all employees – including supervisors and nonsupervisory employees – by January 1, 2021.
 This represents a big change to the current law requiring California employers with 50 or more workers to provide comprehensive sexual harassment training and education.
 Read On